-Make sure you plan for health care costs and your health, too.
+Make sure you plan for health care costs and your health too.
 Remember that Medicare does not kick in until age 65 and, even then, it does not cover all health care costs in retirement.
-Fidelity estimates that a 65-year-old couple should expect to spend $260,000 over the course of retirement on health care costs on average.2 So you will want to factor in those costs as well.
-If you have a Health Savings Account at work, it can help you save for health care costs in retirement.
-Also, consider purchasing long-term-care insurance.
+Fidelity estimates that a 65-year-old couple should expect to spend $285,000 over the course of retirement on health care costs on average .
+2 So you will want to factor in those costs as well.
+If you have a health savings account at work, it can help you save for health care costs in retirement.
+Also, consider purchasing long-term-care insurance .

 Perhaps most important, try to stay healthy and attempt to manage stress.
-Among preretirees in our survey, 55% said stress was a “strong” or “somewhat strong” factor in their decision to leave the workforce.
+Among pre-retirees in our survey, 55% said stress was a "strong" or "somewhat strong" factor in their decision to leave the workforce.
 Among retirees, it was 64%.
-Know the causes of stress in your life (poor health, stressful job, new technology, terrible commute, etc.) and develop coping strategies.
-When the stress of work clearly begins to negatively affect your health, it may be time to accelerate your transition to retirement—and preserve your peace of mind.
+Know the causes of stress in your life (poor health, demanding job, new technology, terrible commute, etc.) and develop coping strategies.
+When the stress of work clearly begins to negatively affect your health (despite efforts to find ways to manage the current challenges), it may be time to accelerate your transition to retirement—and preserve your peace of mind.

-Imagine your someday.
-Finally, remember that well-being in retirement is not just about money, or even intellectual stimulation.
-As preretirees and retirees told us, it’s also about the freedom to do what you want, when you want.
+Finally, remember that wellbeing in retirement is not just about money, or even intellectual stimulation.
+As preretirees and retirees told us, it's also about the freedom to do what you want, when you want.